ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 I, Loki, the god of mischief, thank you for your assistance.
 What are your plans for the future, creature?

-**Rhymerosaurus:** We are past them now, close to the entrance of the maze.
-We can rest here safely.
+**Rhymerosaurus:** I plan on advancing my knowledge of sanitation engineering, and keeping the city sewers running smoothly, and perhaps working on an invention for improved sewage cleaning.
+I have an idea for a magic device that will sweep the sewers for debris, and make the water flow smoother, which should improve the conditions of asgard.

 **Loki:** Quite the inventor, you are.
 I think that is a splendid idea!
 If I may...could I recommend a sweeper as well?
 If it was able to gather items instead of just cleaning the water, it could be used to collect the things mortals accidentally drop into the sewer.

 What do you think?

-**Rhymerosaurus:** I plan on advancing my knowledge of sanitation engineering, and keeping the city sewers running smoothly, and perhaps working on an invention for improved sewage cleaning.
-I have an idea for a magic device that will sweep the sewers for debris, and make the water flow smoother, which should improve the conditions of asgard.
+**Rhymerosaurus:** Thats a great idea.
+I often find random items in the sewers, shoes, tennis rackets, wands of unimaginable aetherial power to control the minds of others.
+There are lots of things just laying around.

 **Loki:** That is a rather odd variety of items, is it not?
 They, and the wands, seem as though they should have been specifically lost.
 Would it be safe to assume that the wands are magical?
 Perhaps someone in Asgard is casting spells in the sewer?!

-**Rhymerosaurus:** Thats a great idea.
-I often find random items in the sewers, shoes, tennis rackets, wands of unimaginable aetherial power to control the minds of others.
-There are lots of things just laying around.
+**Rhymerosaurus:** wel, it was just one wand of unimaginable aetherial power that can control the minds of others.  mostly its garbage, and mismatched shoes, or occasionally antiques.

 **Loki:** Very well, in any case, what matters most is that you are willing to help Asgard.
 I, Loki, the Trickster God, salute you.